lrusso/tinyDOC/README.md

 $50
 ```

-Select all, then click in the Calc Button, and the selected text will be replaced with the result.
+Select all, then click in the Calc Button, and the result will be inserted below to the selected text.

 ```
+$500
+$300
+$50

 850
 ```